Teen BLOCK Youth Programs

 This series offers workshops for Southeast Asian youth whose family may have experienced trauma during the Khmer Rouge Genocide.
 Workshops include: Cambodian history and culture, healthy coping skills for dealing with trauma, family strengthening, building healthier relationships between youth and parents/grandparents, and PTSD (post traumatic stress disorder).
 The Journey to Healing Project also offers an arts component where youth express themselves through art, design and dance.

 The Youth Reaching Out (YRO) consists of youth serving agencies within the city of Lowell.
 The group is focused on engaging youth and encouraging them to better their community.
 Youth Reaching Out’s main focus is violence prevention through strategic activities and meaningful dialogue.
 There is power in our voices, and Youth Reaching Out enables young people to raise theirs.

-Teen BLOCK Peer Leader
+Teen BLOCK Peer Ambassadors

-Teen BLOCK Peer Leaders increase health education knowledge, decrease risk behaviors and create a positive network of peer support in Lowell, MA.
+Teen BLOCK Peer Ambassadors increase health education knowledge, decrease risk behaviors and create a positive network of peer support in Lowell, MA.
 They serve as the spokespeople for their fellow Teen BLOCK participants and seek opportunities to serve as mentors to preteens.